zonaro/termina_clock/README.md

 # Termina Clock

-Termina Clock is a Flutter package that provides a customizable clock widget inspired by the Termina clock from The LEgend of Zelda - Majora's Mask.
+Termina Clock is a Flutter package that provides a customizable clock widget inspired by the Termina clock from The Legend of Zelda - Majora's Mask.
 It allows you to display a clock with custom images for the hour, minute, and second hands, as well as day and night indicators.

 ## Features